zashraf1985/optly-react-native-testapp-proto/prototype/README.md

 ## High Level Design

 ### MainScreen
 Main Screen is the screen that mobile e2e server will interact with.
-Ideally me2e will send a link to the file containing list of requests but for prototype, request list is defined inside data/SampleRequests.ts.
+Ideally me2e will send a link to the file containing list of requests.
+But, for prototype, request list is defined inside data/SampleRequests.ts.
 When "Call API" button is clicked, it renders the following block once for each request.

 ```Javascript